dkazakevich/redis/README.md

  Return code | Return value                      | Description
 -------------|-----------------------------------|------------------
  200         | {"value":11}                      | TTL in seconds
+ 200         | {"value":-1}                      | if the key doesn't have expiration
- 404         | {"error":"Cache item not found"}  | if the key does not exist or has no associated expire
+ 404         | {"error":"Cache item not found"}  | if the key doesn't exist or has no associated expire

  _**Examples**_:
 ```